Modular Programming in Java 9 - Build large scale applications using Java modularity and Project Jigsaw

 • Creating the first module from scratch

-• Intellij creates extra things that the book example does not need
+• IntelliJ creates extra things that the book example does not need

 Chapter 3 - Module dependencies